delacerdaq/learn-projects-womakers/README.md

-# learn-projects-womakers
+# WoMakersCode
-Repository for files and activities related to the "Github for Women" course.
-Module 5: Project Management.
+Repository for files and activities related to the "Github for Women" course. <br> Module 5: Project Management.